Cross-Modal Attention Calibration for LVLM Hallucination Mitigation: Methodology

 \subsection{IMCCD for LVLMs Hallucination Mitigation}

-In this section, we introduce the \textbf{I}nter-Modality \textbf{C}orrelation \textbf{C}alibration \textbf{D}ecoding (IMCCD) framework to mitigate the hallucination in LVLMs.
-IMCCD comprises two key designs, namely Cross-modal Value-enhanced Decoding (CMVED) and Content-Driven Attention Refinement (CDAR), alleviating both the spurious inter-modality correlations and uni-modality over-reliance.
-The overview of our method is illustrated in Figure.~\ref{fig:pipeline}.
+In this section, we present the Cross-Modal Attention Calibration (CMAC) framework, designed to mitigate hallucinations in LVLMs.
+CMAC incorporates two key components: Inter-Modality Decoding (IMD) and Cross-Modal Position Calibration (CMPC), which are used to address the hallucination caused by the spurious inter-modality correlations and positional biases, respectively.
+An overview of our framework is illustrated in Figure~\ref{fig:pipeline}.